 Preparing for an appointment

-You're likely to start by seeing your family doctor or a general practitioner, who may refer you to a doctor who specializes in skin disorders (dermatologist).
+You're likely to start by seeing your primary care provider, who may refer you to a doctor who specializes in skin disorders (dermatologist).
 If you have a severe infection, an emergency room doctor may examine you first.
 You may also be referred to an infectious disease specialist.

 Here's some information to help you get ready for your appointment.